46 Positive Environmental Success Stories - May 2024

 Scientists from Switzerland have been studying making chocolate more sustainable and have found a way to make chocolate healthier and more sustainable.
 Researchers from ETH Zurich federal technology institute have discovered using the cocoa pod husk can replace granulated sugar.
 (Euro News)

-3.5 million acres of desert has been given a new federal designation to help protect vulnerable wildlife such as the Mojave desert tortoise.
-This land will hopefully help the desert tortoise population which is on California's endangered list.
+3.5 million acres of desert has been given a new federal designation to help protect vulnerable wildlife such as the Mojave Desert tortoise.
+This land will hopefully help the desert tortoise population, which is on California's endangered list.
 (LA Times)

-Positive News Roundup - Friday, 24th May
+Positive News Round up — Friday, 24th May

 snow covered mountain under cloudy sky during daytime